brandonlee503/matchaInfo/README.md

 ### Support

-For any support or issues regarding matcha, please open a thread [here](https://github.com/brandonlee503/matchaInfo/issues).
+For any support or issues regarding matcha, please open a thread [here](https://github.com/brandonlee503/matchaInfo/issues) or reach out to declutterappextension@gmail.com

 ### Privacy